Page Contents

 - If a bond is required, file a bond.
 If a Will waives the bond requirement or if the beneficiaries waive the requirement, a bond is not required.

-- The hearing date is set when the Petition gets filed.
+- The hearing date is set when the Petition is filed.
 Hearings take place 4-6 weeks after the Petition is filed.

 - Executors or administrators get a Duties and Liabilities form to sign.